Skip to Main Content

 Library Catalog

+The library catalog is managed by the Atlantic County Library System.
 For optimal accessibility, use the library catalog in Accessibility Mode.
 The link to the Accessibility Mode is contained in the header.
 Visually, it is located at the top of the screen, on the right side.

 screenshot of the header for the library catalog, with arrow indicating the location of the icon for the Accessibility Mode.